THERE IS A CHANGE TO THE PROCESS FOR SELECTION INTERVIEWS (MMI) FOR 2020.

-At the completion of the interviews, the Applicant's scores are tallied, analysed and then ranked amongst all of the interviewed Applicants.
+At the completion of the interviews, the Applicant's scores are analysed, reviewed and then ranked.

 Once the interviews have finished, the interview scores are combined with the CV scores to calculate an overall ranking.